ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-03-31-tiny-haskell-chicken.md

 - Life: Ok to make small scoped projects that are useful
 - Tech: In FP, you describe what you want to happen, like writing an equation
 - Tech: It's ok to copy code and learn what it does later
-- Tech: Read other's code, helpful for best practices
+- Tech: Functions should only do one thing and one thing well
 - Life: Build things, even if the only audience is you
 - Tech: It's ok to stop
 -->